zachgrayio/swift-tensorflow-starter/README.md

 ### Docker

-The project is fully Dockerized via the [swift-tensorflow](https://github.com/zachgrayio/swift-tensorflow#7-start-the-repl-in-a-container) image, meaning you don't need to worry about setting up local dependencies or conflicts with existing Xcode/Swift installations when developing Swift+TF applications unless you really want to - all build/run tasks can be accomplished from within the container.
+The project is fully Dockerized via the [swift-tensorflow](https://github.com/zachgrayio/swift-tensorflow) image, meaning you don't need to worry about setting up local dependencies or conflicts with existing Xcode/Swift installations when developing Swift+TF applications unless you really want to - all build/run tasks can be accomplished from within the container.

+More information on the base docker image and avanced usage examples can be found in it's [README](https://github.com/zachgrayio/swift-tensorflow/blob/master/README.md).

 ### Swift Package Manager